 Stevenson employs approximately 500 faculty and staff.
 The District encourages qualified individuals to submit online applications at any time of the year.
 The school actively seeks teachers to serve as coaches, sponsors of co-curricular activities and summer school faculty.

 Thanks to its central location, Stevenson employees can choose to live in an urban, suburban or rural community.

 Salary and Benefits

-Stevenson provides new faculty with a state-approved mentor program.
-All new hires are matched with a one-on-one mentor who helps guide the individual through the teacher's probationary years.
+Stevenson provides new faculty with a mentor program.
+All new hires are matched with a mentor who helps guide the individual through the teacher's probationary years.
 Additionally, all faculty are members of at least two collaborative, curriculum area teams which allows them to benefit from the expertise of skilled team leaders.
-New teachers join a dynamic and accomplished faculty where more than 87.6% hold master's degrees and possess an average of 12.9 years of teaching experience.
+New teachers join a dynamic and accomplished faculty where more than 89.6% hold master's degrees and possess an average of 12.9 years of teaching experience.
 As a Stevenson teacher, you will work side by side with colleagues who have published textbooks, scholarly articles and have been recognized by state and national professional organizations.

 Ample opportunities exist at Stevenson for teachers to gain leadership experience.
 Dozens of team leaders and divisional core leaders receive focused training to help them discharge key responsibilities in managing the district's curriculum.
 The District fosters an entrepreneurial environment where teachers are encouraged to take risks and try new ideas and approaches.

 Student Teacher, Clinical and Practicum Hours, and Observation Hours Requests